wldt/wldt-demo-digital-twin/README.md

 public class DemoDigitalAdapter extends DigitalAdapter<Void> {

     public DemoDigitalAdapter(String id) {
-        super(id, null);
+        super(id);
     }

     /**
      * Callback to notify the adapter on its correct startup */
     @Override
-    public void onAdapterStart() {
+    public void onAdapterStart() {}

-    }

     /**
      * Callback to notify the adapter that has been stopped */
     @Override
-    public void onAdapterStop() {
+    public void onAdapterStop() {}

-    }

     /**
-     * Notification about a variation on the DT State with a new Property Created (passed as Parameter)
-     * @param digitalTwinStateProperty
-     */
-    @Override
-    protected void onStateChangePropertyCreated(DigitalTwinStateProperty digitalTwinStateProperty) {

-    }

-    /**
-     * Notification about a variation on the DT State with an existing Property updated in terms of description (passed as Parameter)
-     * @param digitalTwinStateProperty
-     */
-    @Override
-    protected void onStateChangePropertyUpdated(DigitalTwinStateProperty digitalTwinStateProperty) {

-    }

-    /**
-     * Notification about a variation on the DT State with an existing Property Deleted (passed as Parameter)
-     * @param digitalTwinStateProperty
-     */
-    @Override
-    protected void onStateChangePropertyDeleted(DigitalTwinStateProperty digitalTwinStateProperty) {

-    }

-    /**
-     * Notification about a variation on the DT State with an existing Property's value updated (passed as Parameter)
-     * @param digitalTwinStateProperty
-     */
-    @Override
-    protected void onStatePropertyUpdated(DigitalTwinStateProperty digitalTwinStateProperty) {

-    }

-    /**
-     * Notification about a variation on the DT State with an existing Property Deleted (passed as Parameter)
-     * @param digitalTwinStateProperty
-     */
-    @Override
-    protected void onStatePropertyDeleted(DigitalTwinStateProperty digitalTwinStateProperty) {

-    }

-    /**
-     * Notification of a new Action Enabled on the DT State
-     * @param digitalTwinStateAction
-     */
-    @Override
-    protected void onStateChangeActionEnabled(DigitalTwinStateAction digitalTwinStateAction) {

-    }

-    /**
-     * Notification of an update associated to an existing Digital Action
-     * @param digitalTwinStateAction
-     */
-    @Override
-    protected void onStateChangeActionUpdated(DigitalTwinStateAction digitalTwinStateAction) {

-    }

-    /**
-     * Notification of Digital Action that has been disabled
-     * @param digitalTwinStateAction
-     */
-    @Override
-    protected void onStateChangeActionDisabled(DigitalTwinStateAction digitalTwinStateAction) {

-    }

-    /**
-     * Notification that a new Event has been registered of the DT State
-     * @param digitalTwinStateEvent
-     */
-    @Override
-    protected void onStateChangeEventRegistered(DigitalTwinStateEvent digitalTwinStateEvent) {

-    }

-    /**
-     * Notification that an existing Event has been updated of the DT State in terms of description
-     * @param digitalTwinStateEvent
-     */
-    @Override
-    protected void onStateChangeEventRegistrationUpdated(DigitalTwinStateEvent digitalTwinStateEvent) {

-    }

-    /**
-     * Notification that an existing Event has been removed from the DT State
-     * @param digitalTwinStateEvent
-     */
-    @Override
-    protected void onStateChangeEventUnregistered(DigitalTwinStateEvent digitalTwinStateEvent) {

-    }

-    /**
      * DT Life Cycle notification that the DT is correctly on Sync
-     * @param iDigitalTwinState
+     * @param digitalTwinState
      */
     @Override
-    public void onDigitalTwinSync(IDigitalTwinState iDigitalTwinState) {
+    public void onDigitalTwinSync(DigitalTwinState digitalTwinState) {}

-    }

     /**
      * DT Life Cycle notification that the DT is currently Not Sync
-     * @param iDigitalTwinState
+     * @param digitalTwinState
      */
     @Override
-    public void onDigitalTwinUnSync(IDigitalTwinState iDigitalTwinState) {
+    public void onDigitalTwinUnSync(DigitalTwinState digitalTwinState) {}

-    }

     /**
      * DT Life Cycle notification that the DT has been created */
     @Override
-    public void onDigitalTwinCreate() {
+    public void onDigitalTwinCreate() {}

-    }

     /**
      * DT Life Cycle Notification that the DT has correctly Started */
     @Override
-    public void onDigitalTwinStart() {
+    public void onDigitalTwinStart() {}

-    }

     /**
      * DT Life Cycle Notification that the DT has been stopped */
     @Override
-    public void onDigitalTwinStop() {
+    public void onDigitalTwinStop() {}

-    }

     /**
      * DT Life Cycle Notification that the DT has destroyed */
     @Override
-    public void onDigitalTwinDestroy() {
+    public void onDigitalTwinDestroy() {}

-    }

     /**
-     * Notification that an existing Relationships Instance has been removed
+     * Callback method allowing the Digital Adapter to receive the updated Digital Twin State together with
+     * the previous state and the list of applied changes *
+     * @param newDigitalTwinState The new Digital Twin State computed by the Shadowing Function
-     * @param digitalTwinStateRelationshipInstance
+     * @param previousDigitalTwinState The previous Digital Twin State
-     */
+     * @param digitalTwinStateChangeList The list of applied changes to compute the new Digital Twin State */
     @Override
-    protected void onStateChangeRelationshipInstanceDeleted(DigitalTwinStateRelationshipInstance digitalTwinStateRelationshipInstance) {

-    }
+    protected void onStateUpdate(DigitalTwinState newDigitalTwinState, DigitalTwinState previousDigitalTwinState, ArrayList<DigitalTwinStateChange> digitalTwinStateChangeList) {}

     /**
-     * Notification that an existing Relationship has been removed from the DT State
-     * @param digitalTwinStateRelationship
-     */
+     * Callback method to receive a new computed Event Notification (associated to event declared in the DT State) *
+     * @param digitalTwinStateEventNotification The generated Notification associated to a DT Event */
     @Override
-    protected void onStateChangeRelationshipDeleted(DigitalTwinStateRelationship digitalTwinStateRelationship) {
+    protected void onEventNotificationReceived(DigitalTwinStateEventNotification<?> digitalTwinStateEventNotification) {}
 }

-    /**
-     * Notification that a new Relationship Instance has been created on the DT State
-     * @param digitalTwinStateRelationshipInstance
-     */
-    @Override
-    protected void onStateChangeRelationshipInstanceCreated(DigitalTwinStateRelationshipInstance digitalTwinStateRelationshipInstance) {

-    }

-    /**
-     * Notification that a new Relationship has been created on the DT State
-     * @param digitalTwinStateRelationship
-     */
-    @Override
-    protected void onStateChangeRelationshipCreated(DigitalTwinStateRelationship digitalTwinStateRelationship) {

-    }

-    /**
-     * Notification that a Notification for ta specific Event has been received
-     * @param digitalTwinStateEventNotification
-     */
-    @Override
-    protected void onDigitalTwinStateEventNotificationReceived(DigitalTwinStateEventNotification digitalTwinStateEventNotification) {

-    }
-}
 ```

 By default, a Digital Adapter observes all the variation on the DT's State in terms of Properties, Relationships, Actions and Events.
-As previously mentioned the observation of DT's State Properties allows to receive also properties variation on the method ```onStateChangePropertyUpdated``` since a property is natively composed by its description (e.g., type) and its
+As previously mentioned the observation of DT's State Properties allows to receive also properties variation on the method since a property is natively composed by its description (e.g., type) and its
 current value.
 On the opposite the observation on DT's State Action, Relationships and Events allow ONLY to receive callbacks when a new entity is added or an update is occurred without receiving updates on values variation.
-To be notified for events and relationships value variations we should directly call ```observeDigitalTwinEventsNotifications(List<String> eventsList)``` and ```observeDigitalTwinRelationships(List<String> relationshipList)``` (or their version with a single target).

-Using this default observation we obtain:

-- Automatic observation of all state variation in terms of the description of Properties, Events, Relationships and Actions
-- Automatic callbacks for Properties values updates on the callback method: ```onStateChangePropertyCreated(DigitalTwinStateProperty digitalTwinStateProperty) ```

-The only thing that we should add in the ```onDigitalTwinSync(IDigitalTwinState currentDigitalTwinState)``` callback is the direct observation for Events and Relationships values.
+The only thing that we should add in the ```onDigitalTwinSync(IDigitalTwinState currentDigitalTwinState)``` callback is the direct observation for Events.
-(We will talk about relationships management in the next Section)

 Following this approach we can change our Digital Adapter in the following methods:

 In ```onDigitalTwinSync``` we observe in this first simple implementation only the incoming values for declared Events in the DT'State.